Struggling to find your motivation to sell?

 Did they finish their homework?
 Did they put in extra effort on that assignment?
 These small decisions over the years aggregate to lead to success.

 Did you make your 40 calls today?
 That’s the question you should be answering.
 Not, did you make your 1600 calls this month?
-Instead, focus on the daily small steps.
+Instead, focus on the daily small steps to boost your sales motivation and avoid feeling like you have a mountain to climb.

-The more you can break things down into tiny bite-sized chunks, the more likely you’ll be successful in the long run.
+The more you can break things down into tiny bite-sized chunks, the more likely you’ll feel sales motivation in the long run.
 Success is just a combination of small baby steps put together into something powerful.

 Sales Motivation Tip #11: Take risks and scrape your knees.